 Now get this: the vault toilets?
 They’re not your ordinary vault toilets.
 Not only are they large enough to fit your entire family…

 …They are officially the CLEANEST and BEST-SMELLING VAULT TOILETS you’ll ever find.

 They actually smelled great!

 If you don’t believe me, go see for yourself.

-Go for it.
-This area offers a wide array of outdoor activities, and everyone is bound to find something that makes them happy.
+Go for it!
+Durango has it all – everyone is bound to find something here that makes them happy.